Finding time to succeed

 We can't do everything.
-Sometimes there are too many fun things to do, too many books to read, too many tests to study for, and too many assignments.
-When that happens, we have to decide what's important and spend our time towards that.
+There are too many fun things to do, too many books to read, too many tests to study for, and too many assignments.
+We have to decide what's important and spend our time on that.

 What's important to one person might not be important to another.
 We can establish a few ground rules of things that are important:

-- significant, missable personal events (anniversary, birth of a child, a funeral, a wedding, etc.) of family or close friends
+- major events (anniversary, birth of a child, a funeral, a wedding, etc.)

-- things with large impacts on grades (midterm, exam, assignments, etc.)
+- large impacts on grades (midterm, exam, assignments, etc.)

-- things which save more time than we spend (going to class, small bits of studying, planning a large assignment, meal prepping)
+- time savers (going to class, small bits of studying, planning a large assignment, meal prepping)

-- things which are essential to our happiness or well-being (hobbies, taking breaks, regular health check-ups, bonding with friends)
+- happiness & well-being (hobbies, taking breaks, regular health check-ups, bonding with friends)

-- things which are essential to a stable life (paying rent on time, getting groceries, applying for jobs or scholarships)
+- adult stuff (paying rent on time, getting groceries, applying for jobs or scholarships)

-You'll notice many of these are not academic.
+Many of these are not academic.
 University is not more important than the rest of your life.
 Aim for balance.
 This will allow you to enjoy your time here and take care of yourself.
-At some points in a term, like right before exams, the impact of academics may cause it to become a more important place to spend your time.

-Some things are very important (like calling your family if you live away), but can be done at any time.
-These things are not urgent.
-Other things, like a paper worth 3% of your final grade, may not have huge impacts, but can be urgent.
-When we're trying to figure out what to do in the short time we have, we need to consider both urgency and importance.
+Some things are very important (like calling your family if you live away), but have no deadline.
+These aren't urgent.
+A paper worth 3% of your final grade may not have huge impacts, but can be urgent.
+To prioritize, consider both urgency and importance.

 In the first column, give a rating of "urgent," "soon," or "whenever."
-To find out which, ask yourself when it has to be done.
 If there's no time limit, it's "whenever."
 If it's very soon, it's "urgent."
 Everything else is "soon."

 In the second, give a rating of "essential," "important," and "optional."
-To find out which, ask yourself what would happen if you didn't do it.
+What would happen if you didn't do that task?
 If something very bad would happen, then it's "essential."
 If nothing would happen, it's "optional."
 If it would be bad to not do it, but without huge impacts, then it's "important."

-You should try to do what's urgent and essential first, followed by what's urgent and important.
-After that, you may need to decide between soon and essential or urgent and optional.
-You can put these on a grid, or pick without doing so.
-The grid below can be a helpful way to see patterns in the things we want to do.
-Note that at times you may disagree with others as to what's important or urgent, especially when doing group work.
-It's important to be flexible and realize our actions impact more than ourselves.
+You should try to do what's urgent and essential first, then the urgent and important.
+After that, decide between soon and essential or urgent and optional.
+The grid below can be a helpful way to visualize this.

-A more practical approach is to sit down and make a checklist of all of the steps required to complete a task.
-If seeing the entire list is overwhelming, cut it up into smaller parts.
+We can get focused on all of the steps and the volume and miss the bigger picture.
+Seeing less helps.
+Make a checklist of the steps in completing a task.
+If the list is overwhelming, cut it up and look at a smaller part.
 Then, do each step.
 Remember to reward yourself for following your own plan – this builds self-control.

 Lacking interest or motivation

-It's not realistic to expect everything during your time in university will captivate your attention or fit in perfectly to your goals.
-At times, there are things that just seem boring or irrelevant.
-In those times, it's hard to get motivated.
+Some things in university will not captivate your attention or fit in to your goals.
+At times, things seem boring or irrelevant.
+This can cause procrastination.